MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/New-Event.md

 PS C:\> New-Event -SourceIdentifier Timer -Sender windows.timer -MessageData "Test"
 ```

-This command creates a new event in the Windows PowerShell event queue.
+This command creates a new event in the PowerShell event queue.
+It uses a **Windows.Timer** object
-It uses a **Windows.Timer** object to send the event.
+to send the event.

 ### Example 2: Raise an event in response to another event